 Dr. Csimma, age 61, currently serves as a board director and chair of the Nominating and Corporate Governance Committee of Seneca Biopharma, Inc. (previously, Neuralstem Inc. (CUR)), having been elected to its board of directors in September 2017.
 She also serves as the chair of the board of directors of Caraway Therapeutics since April of 2019 (executive chair in 2019), and as a board director of T1D Exchange (non-profit-Type 1 Diabetes), a position she has held since December 2018.
 She also serves on advisory boards including the Muscular Dystrophy Association Venture Philanthropy Scientific Advisory Committee since 2006; the Harvard and Brigham and Women's Hospital MRCT Center External Advisory Board since 2015, and the TREAT-NMD Advisory Committee for Therapeutics (TACT) since 2009.
 Dr. Csimma previously served as a Director on the boards of Juniper Pharma (from 2010 until its acquisition by Catalent in 2018), Vtesse Pharma (from 2014 until its acquisition by Sucampo in 2017), was the executive chair and a senior advisor of Exonics Therapeutics (from 2016 to 2017), and was President, founding CEO and board director of Cydan Inc. from 2012 to 2014.
-She also served on the NIH Blueprint Neurotherapeutics Network External Oversight Committee for Drug Development at Virdante Pharmaceuticals Inc. from 2009 to 2011, Principal at Clarus Ventures LLC (now Blackstone Life Science) and held roles of increasing responsibility in Clinical Development and Translational Research at Wyeth (now Pfizer), Genetics Institute and Dana Farber Cancer Institute.
-Dr. Csimma holds both a Doctor of Pharmacy and a Bachelor of Science in Pharmacy from the Masachusetts College of Pharmacy and Allied Health Sciences, as well as a Master of Health Professions from Northeastern University.
-We believe that Dr. Csimma's qualifications to sit on our board of directors include her significant public company management and board experience and knowledge of our industry.
+She also served on the NIH Blueprint Neurotherapeutics Network External Oversight Committee from 2014 to 2018, the Executive Oversight Board to the National Institutes of Health (NIH) NeuroNext Network from 2013 until 2017, was Vice President of Drug Development at Virdante Pharmaceuticals Inc. from 2009 to 2011, Principal at Clarus Ventures LLC (now Blackstone Life Science) and held roles of increasing responsibility in Clinical Development and Translational Research at Wyeth (now Pfizer), Genetics Institute and Dana Farber Cancer Institute.
+Dr. Csimma holds both a Doctor of Pharmacy and a Bachelor of Science in Pharmacy from the Massachusetts College of Pharmacy and Allied Health Sciences, as well as a Master of Health Professions from Northeastern University.
+We believe that Dr. Csimma's qualifications to sit on our board of directors include her significant pu